omeka/omeka-s-enduser/docs/modules/extracttext.md

 On this page you can view which extractors are installed, active, and running in the background.
 You can enable or disable specific extractors, and configure them to run as background jobs only, which can be more efficient on your server.

 Tesseract runs in the background only as it can be very processing-heavy.
-Depending on the size of your other files, such as PDFs, you may wish to set other extractors to run in the background only.
-Background-only extractors will not run when new media are uploaded, but they will run with CSV Import jobs.
+Depending on the size of your other files, such as PDFs, you may also wish to set other extractors to run in the background only.
+Background-only extractors will not run when new media are uploaded, but they will run with CSV Import jobs and when using batch-editing tools.

 When "Background only" is not checked, the extractor will run on file upload, on "Refresh text", and on "Refresh text (background)".

 The extractors required are:

-- catdoc, used to extract text from DOC and RTF files.
+- **catdoc**, used to extract text from DOC and RTF files.
-- docx2txt, used to extract text from DOCX files.
+- **docx2txt**, used to extract text from DOCX files.
-- lynx, used to extract text from HTML files.
+- **lynx**, used to extract text from HTML files.
-- odt2txt, used to extract text from ODT files.
+- **odt2txt**, used to extract text from ODT files.
-- pdftotext, used to extract text from PDF files.
+- **pdftotext**, used to extract text from PDF files.
-- filegetcontents, used to extract text from TXT files.
+- **filegetcontents**, used to extract text from TXT files.
-- tesseract, used to recognize text characters from image files.
+- **tesseract**, used to recognize text characters from image files.

 The following image files are supported by Tesseract if compiled with the required libraries: